 Rather, divide your most purposeful and time-taking tasks with the trivial ones.
 Now within your most purposeful tasks, prioritize those demanding tasks that can serve your long-term goals.

-Everything becomes easy with grouping.
+Everything becomes easier with grouping.

 Not just on purpose, but you can chunk your to-dos by looking for commonalities.
-For example, planning the expenses and banking activities can be classified under financials.
+For example, planning expenses and banking activities can be classified under financials.
 Whereas attending family functions or meeting a long-time friend can be grouped under relationships.